RSS Connectors support downloading remote RSS and Atom feeds.

 The connector silently supports both ‘http’ and ‘https’ target URLs.
 If the target URL begins with ‘https,’ the connector will automatically negotiate a secure SSL connection.
-In this case, the SSL Server Certificate should be set to the public key certificate identifying the server, and this field can be set to ‘Any Certificate’ to implicitly trust the target endpoint.
+In this case, the SSL Server Certificate should be set to the public key certificate identifying the server, and this field can be left blank, to allow the underlying OS/JVM to perform certificate validation, or it can be set to ‘Any Certificate’ to implicitly trust the target endpoint.

 The RSS connector supports HTTP authentication in the following formats: